Why Do Organizations Need Secure Development Environments?

 In other words, there is still plenty of interesting data stored locally in development environments that warrant protection against loss or theft.
 Therefore, the interest in securing development environments has not waned.

+There are a variety of reasons for malicious actors to go after assets in these environments, from accessing corporate intellectual property (see the hack of Grand Theft Auto 6), to understanding existing vulnerabilities of an application in order to compromise it in operation.
 Despite all these potential downfalls resulting from the hacking of a single developer’s environment, few companies today can accurately determine where the replicas of their source code, secrets and data are (hint: likely all over the devices of their distributed workforce), and are poorly shielded against the loss of a laptop or a looming insider threat.
 Recall that, using any online or self-hosted source code repositories such as GitHub does not get rid of any of the replicas in developers’ environments.
 This is because local replicas are needed for developers to update the code before sending it back to the online Git repository.
 Hence protecting these environments is a problem that grows with the number of developers working in the organization.

 Use Cases for Virtual Desktops and Secure Developer Laptops